 Source: May 2003 Board Mtg., Bd.
 Dec.
 336; June 2003 Trustees Mtg., Dec.
-173
+173 Amended by October 2006 Trustees Mtg., Dec.
+7

-1.100.
+1.110.
 Strategic Planning Committee

 Rotary International and The Rotary Foundation shall have a joint Strategic Planning Committee in accordance with RI Bylaws section 17.110., which will meet as needed and determined by the RI Board and The Rotary Foundation Trustees.
 The committee shall counsel both the directors and trustees on one strategic plan for RI and TRF.
 (January 2017 Trustees Mtg., Dec.
 63)